Welcome to the Muslim Traveler’s Guide to the World!

 Being Muslims, we all need to travel for many reasons—sometimes for special pilgrimages like Hajj and Umrah, sometimes for business and trade, sometimes to meet our relatives, and sometimes simply to explore the wonders of this world.
 It has always been challenging for Muslim travelers to find ideal halal travel experiences and avoid negative experiences during their journeys.
 That’s where The Muslim Traveler blog comes in, and that’s where we strive to play a meaningful role by defining the true essence of halal and Muslim travel.

-The Muslim Traveler is a travel blog and website, built for Muslims by Muslims with the mission to inform and inspire passionate Muslim travelers around the globe.
-I write about Muslim Travel, everything from a Muslim traveling for a purpose to travel guidelines for Muslim travelers.
-My goal is to offer travelers authentic insights, expert advice, and purpose-driven travel ideas to help them make the most of their journeys.
+The Muslim Traveler is a travel blog and website, built for Muslims by Muslims, with the mission to inform and inspire passionate Muslim travelers around the globe.
+We write about Muslim Travel, everything from a Muslim traveling for a purpose to travel guidelines for Muslim travelers.
+Our goal is to offer travelers authentic insights, expert advice, and purpose-driven travel ideas to help them make the most of their journeys.

-I cover Hajj and Umrah, Muslim history and heritage, historical landmarks, Muslim cities, travel tips, and everything in between.
+We cover Hajj and Umrah, Muslim history and heritage, historical landmarks, Muslim cities, travel tips, and everything in between.
 The Muslim Traveler isn’t just about traveling, but it’s all about the life of a Muslim in this world as a traveler.
-With that said, I also discuss and write about Islam & Muslims, faith & spirituality, lifestyle & wellness, social & personal, books & writing, and more.
-The blog serves as a personal travel diary of a Muslim traveler and is a personal blog for sharing all types of relevant and beneficial Islamic knowledge gained from travel experiences.
+With that said, we also discuss and write about Islam & Muslims, faith & spirituality, lifestyle & wellness, social & personal, books & writing, and more.
+The blog serves as a personal travel diary of a Muslim traveler and as a personal blog for sharing all types of relevant and beneficial Islamic knowledge gained from travel experiences.

 The Muslim Traveler is committed to helping you explore the world without compromising the ethics and values of Islam.
-As a graduate of Islamic studies, I always aimed to make a positive impact on the Muslim travel community by providing authentic and well-researched content while following religious guidelines.
-My mission is to help Muslims travel the world better and safer while adhering to the Islamic rules, regulations, and guidelines given in the Holy Quran and Sunnah for travel.
+As graduates of Islamic studies, we have always aimed to make a positive impact on the Muslim travel community by providing authentic and well-researched content while following religious guidelines.
+Our mission is to help Muslims travel the world better and safer while adhering to the Islamic rules, regulations, and guidelines given in the Holy Quran and Sunnah for travel.

-I’m Waliur Rahman Aka @themuslimtraveler — I’m a graduate of Islamic studies with a bachelor’s degree in Arabic studies as well.
-I discovered my passion for travel and helping travelers when I somehow became a freelance travel writer while searching for ways to make money in 2018.
-Even though I always wanted to bring a positive impact through travel stories and informative guides, I didn’t know what kind of travel I should write about.
+Waliur Rahman is a writer, author, blogger, and the guy behind The Muslim Traveler Blog — he’s a graduate of Islamic studies with a bachelor’s degree in Arabic studies as well.
+He discovered his passion for travel and helping travelers when he somehow became a freelance travel writer while searching for ways to make money in 2018.
+Even though he always wanted to bring a positive impact through travel stories and informative guides, he didn’t know what kind of travel he should write about.

-But later I realized that I can’t post Muslim-friendly content on random travel websites or publications, and having a blog of my own will give me more freedom to write my way.
-That’s where the idea of the Muslim Traveler came, so I finally started this blog by the end of 2021.
+But later, he realized that he couldn’t post Muslim-friendly content on random travel websites or publications, and that having a blog of his own would give him more freedom to write his way.
+That’s where the idea of The Muslim Traveler came, so he finally started this blog by the end of 2022.

-Today, I’m the editor of themuslimtraveler.net, and the guy behind this blog who is like your friend telling his travel stories and sharing some useful tips relating to halal and Muslim-friendly travel, who is helping you to make the most of your travel in the right Islamic way.
+Today, he’s the Editor-in-Chief of themuslimtraveler.net — like a friend telling his travel stories and sharing useful tips related to halal and Muslim-friendly travel, helping you make the most of your journey in the right Islamic way.

 The Reason | The Muslim Traveler

-• Traveling myself and exploring the beauty of Allah’s creation.
+- Traveling ourselves and exploring the beauty of Allah’s creation.

-• Sharing my learnings and experiences from around the world.
+- Sharing our learnings and experiences from around the world.

-Even though I don’t visit all the places and don’t travel much to publish content but our work goes through extensive research and fact-checking to make sure that we are providing up-to-date information for Muslim Travelers so that they can make good decisions for their travels.
+Even though we don’t visit all the places ourselves and don’t travel constantly to publish content, our work goes through extensive research and fact-checking to ensure that we provide up-to-date information for Muslim travelers so they can make informed decisions for their journeys.

-No matter whether you’ve just started traveling or you are a traveler before, traveling as A Muslim can be challenging, but we are here to help, Inshallah.
+No matter whether you’ve just started traveling or are an experienced traveler, traveling as a Muslim can be challenging, but we are here to help, Inshallah.

-Traveling while following Islamic etiquette is something great, and there is no late to start traveling to learn more as a Muslim.
+Traveling while following Islamic etiquette is something great, and there is no better time to start traveling to learn more as a Muslim.

 The Goal | The Muslim Traveler

-The Muslim Traveler has a bigger goal than just traveling and helping travelers, the mission to inspire people, not limited to Muslims.
+The Muslim Traveler has a bigger goal than just traveling and helping travelers; the mission is to inspire people, not limited to Muslims.
 And spreading the message of humanity, peace, and harmony in the international community is one of the main goals of this blog.
-The goal of The Muslim Traveler is simple yet very important, and we working on the following things:
+The goal of The Muslim Traveler is simple yet very important, and we are working on the following things:

 The Muslim Traveler Blog’s Values